Introduction — How Darwin Thinks

 - map objects to modules

-But Darwin uses BIM with a practical mindset:
+But Darwin uses these inputs with a practical mindset:

 - Darwin provides the cost structure and traceability